apache/zeppelin/contribution/webapplication.md

 [Here is a good start](http://www.sitepoint.com/kickstart-your-angularjs-development-with-yeoman-grunt-and-bower/) (There is obviously plenty more ressources to learn)

+## Good Practices

+On the side menu of this page, you will find documentation about some of the best practices we want to apply in this project.

+This is a great way for people to learn more about angularJS, and to keep the code clean and optimized.

+Please try to follow those __Good Practices Guides__ when making a PR or reviewing one.

 ## Coding style

 * We follow mainly the [Google Javascript Guide](https://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml)